ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ## HPRC Graph

 The [Human Pangenome Reference Consortium](https://humanpangenome.org/data-and-resources/) is producing an ever-growing number of high quality phased assemblies.
 This section will demonstrate how to use the Cactus-Minigraph Pangenome Pipeline to construct a Pangenome from them.
 Note the instructions here are slightly different than were used to create the v1.0 Cactus-Minigraph pangenome that's been released by the HPRC, as they are based on a more recent and improved version of the pipeline.
-Also, some samples, including HG002, were left out of the v1.0 graph for evaluation.
-The instructions below leave them all in.

 The steps below are run on AWS/S3, and assume everything is written to s3://MYBUCKET.
 They can be run on other batch systems, at least in theory.
 Most of the compute-heavy tasks spawn relatively few jobs, and may be amenable to SLURM environments.